• Home

 "package"

-If any of the phases "compile", "test-compile", or "package" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "B" in the repository.
+Available in all phases.
+If any of these phases needs to be executed for project "A", the build will fail if Maven cannot find the dependency "B" in the repository.
+The dependency will be included in the final packaged artifact.

-test "test-compile" If the phase "test-compile" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "B" in the repository.
+If the phases "test-compile" or "test" have to be executed for the project "A", the build will fail if Maven cannot find the dependency "B" in the repository.

 Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers the code of the project "B".